MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

 ## Use Teams (PC or Mac) to share a file with a Dynamics 365 Guides user on HoloLens

-You can share a OneDrive file or a local file with a Dynamics 365 Guides user.
+You can share a OneDrive for Business file or a local file with a Dynamics 365 Guides user.
+Dynamics 365 Guides does not support sharing from a shared SharePoint site.

 Use one of the following methods to share a file:

-- In the **Mixed Reality** toolbar, select **Add file** to share a file from OneDrive or your computer.
+- In the **Mixed Reality** toolbar, select **Add file** to share a file from OneDrive for Business or your computer.

    ![Screenshot of Mixed Reality toolbar with Add file button highlighted.](media/calling-file-sharing-teams-desktop-mr-toolbar.JPG "SharePhoto")

-   The file will be uploaded in your personal OneDrive and permissions to access that single file will be granted to all call participants.
+   The file will be uploaded to your OneDrive for Business folder and permissions to access that single file will be granted to all call participants.

-- In the Teams Chat window, select **Attach file** to share a file from OneDrive or your computer.
+- In the Teams Chat window, select **Attach file** to share a file from OneDrive for Business or your computer.

 When you share a file, it appears as a new window in the Dynamics 365 Guides user's space and a link to the file is shared in the chat.
 All call participants can [annotate a file](calling-annotations.md) displayed in the Dynamics 365 Guides user's space.